harikrishna180607/PROMPT-ENGINEERING-EX.NO-3/README.md

 Procedure:

-1. Straightforward Prompts:

-    - •	"Define photosynthesis in one sentence."

-  	 - 	"List three advantages of electric vehicles."

- 3. Tabular Format Prompting:

-   	 •	"Compare and contrast AC and DC current in a table."

-   	 •	"Provide a table listing five programming languages, their paradigms, and one use case each."

-3. Preceding Question Prompting:

-    •	"Why is climate change a global concern?
-Explain how greenhouse gases contribute to global warming."

-   •	"How do vaccines work?
-Describe the process of immunization in simple terms."

-5. Missing Word Prompting:

-   •	"The capital of France is ____."

-   •	"In photosynthesis, plants absorb sunlight to produce ____."
+Straightforward prompts are direct questions or instructions that ask the AI for a clear and simple answer.

+Example 1
+Prompt: Define photosynthesis in one sentence.
+Answer: Photosynthesis is the process by which plants use sunlight, water, and carbon dioxide to produce glucose and oxygen.

+Example 2
+Prompt: List three advantages of electric vehicles.
+Answer:

+Reduced air pollution

+Lower fuel costs

+Quiet operation

+Example 3
+Prompt: What is artificial intelligence?
+Answer: Artificial intelligence is the simulation of human intelligence processes by machines.

+Example 4
+Prompt: Name three renewable energy sources.
+Answer: Solar energy, wind energy, and hydroelectric power.

+Example 5
+Prompt: What is the capital of Japan?
+Answer: Tokyo.

+2. Tabular Format Prompting (5 Examples)

+Tabular prompting asks the AI to present information in a structured table format.

+Example 1

+Prompt: Compare AC and DC current.

+Feature	AC Current	DC Current
+Direction	Alternates direction	Flows in one direction Source	Power stations	Batteries
+Usage	Household electricity	Electronic devices
+Example 2

+Prompt: Provide a table of five programming languages, their paradigms, and use cases.

+Language	Paradigm	Use Case
+Python	Multi-paradigm	Data science
+Java	Object-oriented	Enterprise software
+C	Procedural	System programming
+JavaScript	Event-driven	Web development
+R	Statistical	Data analysis
+Example 3

+Prompt: Compare renewable energy sources.

+Energy Source	Advantage	Limitation
+Solar	Clean energy	Depends on sunlight
+Wind	Low pollution	Needs strong wind
+Hydro	Reliable power	Requires water resources
+Example 4

+Prompt: Compare SSD and HDD storage.

+Feature	SSD	HDD
+Speed	Very fast	Slower
+Durability	More durable	Less durable
+Cost	Expensive	Cheaper
+Example 5

+Prompt: Compare laptop and desktop computers.

+Feature	Laptop	Desktop
+Portability	Portable	Not portable
+Power	Moderate	High performance
+Upgrade	Limited	Easy to upgrade
+3. Preceding Question Prompting (5 Examples)

+Preceding question prompting uses a guiding question before asking for a detailed explanation.

+Example 1

+Prompt: Why is climate change a global concern?
+Explain how greenhouse gases contribute to global warming.

+Answer: Climate change affects weather patterns and ecosystems worldwide.
+Greenhouse gases trap heat in the atmosphere, increasing Earth's temperature.

+Example 2

+Prompt: How do vaccines work?
+Describe the process of immunization in simple terms.

+Answer: Vaccines introduce weakened or inactive pathogens into the body so the immune system learns to recognize them and produce antibodies.

+Example 3

+Prompt: Why are computers important in education?
+Explain their role in online learning.

+Answer: Computers allow students to access digital resources, attend virtual classes, and communicate with teachers online.

+Example 4

+Prompt: Why is renewable energy important?
+Explain its environmental benefits.

+Answer: Renewable energy reduces pollution and dependence on fossil fuels, helping protect the environment.

+Example 5

+Prompt: Why is cybersecurity important?
+Explain how it protects data.

+Answer: Cybersecurity protects systems and information from unauthorized access, data theft, and cyberattacks.

+4. Missing Word Prompting (5 Examples)

+Missing word prompting uses fill-in-the-blank sentences.

+Example 1
+Prompt: The capital of France is _____.
+Answer: Paris

+Example 2
+Prompt: In photosynthesis, plants absorb sunlight to produce _____.
+Answer: Glucose

+Example 3
+Prompt: Water freezes at _____ degrees Celsius.
+Answer: 0

+Example 4
+Prompt: The largest planet in the solar system is _____.
+Answer: Jupiter

+Example 5
+Prompt: The chemical symbol for oxygen is _____.
+Answer: O

 # OUTPUT:

 # RESULT: The various types of Prompts are executed successfully with generated the report.